-- ✓ If used with these probes, the testo 6651 transmitter is mounted on the wall (see Chapter 1.3.1.1). - Install probe according to the application and the measuring and spatial conditions.
+If used with these probes, the testo 6681 transmitter is mounted on the wall, see Chapter 1.3.1.1 Commissioning.

+Install probe according to the application and the measuring and spatial conditions, cf. cases A1 to C below

 In processes with which condensate forms at the humidity probe, install the probe vertically (filter points downwards).